joereynolds/life/docs/css-refactoring.md

 Why?

-Inline styling removes any reusability and also tricks devs.
+- Inline styling removes any reusability and also tricks devs.
 Most people assume styles are in stylesheets.

 ### Remove element from selector

-A selector like a.nav-link is almost always useless.
-Just do `.nav-link`.
-I have never once seen this benefit anything.
+A selector like a.nav-link is useless (unless intentional).

 From
 ```